taherfattahi/VebkoArRemoteAssistance/README.md

 </a>

 ## Features
-- Profile Management:
-    - Generates a unique identifier using Android’s secure ID or a random UUID.
-    - Manages user profile data (first name, last name, phone number) and stores it locally via SharedPreferences.
-    - Retrieves and updates user profile information from a remote server.

 - Augmented Reality (AR) Calling:
     - Uses Google ARCore for AR video calling.
     - Checks for ARCore installation and prompts the user to install if necessary.